build-trust/ockam-website/src/content/learn/how-to-guides/contributing/CONTRIBUTING.md

 * Be sure to squash your commits in your feature branch.
 * Push your local feature branch to GitHub
 * In GitHub, send a pull request to `ockam:develop`.
 * The Ockam Contributor License Agreement tool will check to see if you've signed our CLA.
 If you have not yet done so, the PR will be blocked.
 The fix is easy.
-Simply click the link in the PR 'Conversation' user experience on github.com and follow the signing steps.
+Simply fork our [contributors repository](https://github.com/ockam-network/contributors/), append your information to the [CONTRIBUTORS.csv](https://github.com/ockam-network/contributors/blob/main/CONTRIBUTORS.csv), and create a new PR.
 Be sure to read the CLA during the process.
 * Look at the 'Checks' user experience on github.com.
 We trigger a process to check that your code follows the guidelines set out in this contributor guide.
 * If you find that our CI has failed, look into the logs on Azure Pipelines to find out if your changes caused test failures, the commit message was malformed, etc. If you find that the tests failed or times out for unrelated reasons, you should reach out to an Ockam team member in the [Ockam Community][discuss] so that the build can be restarted.
 * If we suggest changes, then: